jaka-aurora/Data-preprocessing-exercises/README.md

     pip install -r requirements.txt
    ```
 4. Launch Jupyter Notebook.
-5. Open any assignment notebook in the _assignments_ folder and run the cells.
+5. Open any assignment notebook in the _exercises_ folder and run the cells.

 Together, these exercises demonstrate practical data preprocessing workflows required before analysis or machine learning can be applied.